SumitBhawal/Jisho/README.md

 Password: secret
 You can modify these credentials in the Dockerfile as well as in the .env file according to your preferences.

+STEP 10 :
+To run the automated Unit tests run the command in php terminal command : php artisan test

 You're All Set!
 Now you can start using the web page and explore the features of Jisho.